MPX filter: Magnetic recording

 Residual high-frequency components of the signal remaining after de-multiplexing can be problematic when recording to analog magnetic media.
 The pilot tone is transmitted at 10% of maximum modulation level and further reduced by 15 db in the receiver to compensate for the pre-emphasis on the transmitting side.
-High quality FM tuners have built-in MPX filters, which must be very sharp (at least -60 dB rejection at precisely 19 kHz) to be effective.
+High quality FM tuners have built-in MPX filters, which must be very sharp (at least −60 dB rejection at precisely 19 kHz) to be effective.

-If, however, no MPX filtering takes place in the tuner, the pilot tone passes through at -35 dB below theoretical maximum.
+If, however, no MPX filtering takes place in the tuner, the pilot tone passes through at −35 dB below theoretical maximum.
 This is sufficient to cause intermodulation distortion with source treble content, and to cause audible beat with the bias oscillator during recording.
 More importantly, the pilot tone interferes with the proper functioning of reciprocal noise reduction systems, causing audible artefacts such as breathing and pumping For this reason, the MPX filter is mandatory for all cassette recorders equipped with Dolby B and Dolby C systems.
 On some decks (those capable of recording to 19 kHz) it is usually defeatable, and should be engaged only for recording from FM stereo (but not other sources such as Compact Disc).
 Sometimes, defeatable MPX filter engages only when noise reduction is enabled.
-Decks with no MPX filter switch typically have a non-defeatable MPX filter incorporated in their design, which limits the overall (i.e. record to playback) frequency response to about 15-16 kHz.
+Decks with no MPX filter switch typically have a non-defeatable MPX filter incorporated in their design, which limits the overall (i.e. record to playback) frequency response to about 15–16 kHz.

 Cheaper decks may have MPX filtering performed by a low-pass filter that rolls off everything above 15 kHz.
-A proper MPX filter for quality recording is, at least, a notch filter that will block the 19 kHz pilot tone, and possibly higher frequencies in the 23-53kHz and 63-75kHz bands.
+A proper MPX filter for quality recording is, at least, a notch filter that will block the 19 kHz pilot tone, and possibly higher frequencies in the 23–53 kHz and 63–75 kHz bands.
 The difference can be heard when recording from an FM stereo source and engaging and disengaging the MPX filter switch.
 On a three-head deck with monitoring, this can be heard while recording.
 The setting of the switch has no effect during playback.